Generous Commitment. Continued Support.

 The Sylvan Circle Society honors friends who make a commitment to the future support of SDSU through planned and deferred gifts to the university.
 The recognition society takes its name from the Coolidge Sylvan Theatre, one of the treasured landmarks on the campus.
 Qualifying gifts include a bequest in a will or a revocable living trust to the SDSU Foundation, designation as a beneficiary in an insurance policy or retirement plan, a life income agreement or a life estate gift of a residence or farm property.

-Learn more about planned and estate gifts and read the 2016 Sylvan Circle publication here.
+Learn more about planned and estate gifts and read the most recent Sylvan Circle publication here.